VHS J1256−1257: VHS J1256−1257 b

 The planet is carbon-rich, with a C/O molar ratio exceeding 0.63, and its temperature has been measured at 1380 K. VHS 1256-1257 b's rotation period has been measured to be 22.04 ± 0.05 hours, which is unusually long for substellar objects.
+It has a high axial tilt, similar to that of Uranus.

-Spectroscopy
+Variability

 Observations with Hubble Wide-Field Camera 3 near-infrared time-series spectroscopic observations showed that VHS 1256 b varied with 19.3% at 1.1 and 1.7 μm over 8.5 hours.
 With the 1.27 μm filter the amplitude was even higher at 24.7%.
 This is the largest amplitude for any substellar object as of 2022, placing it in the mid-infrared.
 Later studies with the Hubble space telescope have yielded even higher brightness variability of 33-37% without a definite period, indicating a presence of both spots and waves.